Do Not Watch [Infinite]

 At this point, she fully understood what the appeal value in Rule Four really meant.

-From the moment she'd opened the door, Mommy called her beautiful.
+From the moment she'd opened the door, this Mom called her beautiful.

-The food Mommy made could poison someone.
+The food Mom made could poison someone.
 It would cause cramps, dizziness, nausea, and even death.

 And that cut on her neck earlier...
 It wasn't an accident.

-To Mommy, beauty meant injuries, bleeding, and suffering.
+To this monster, beauty meant injuries, bleeding, and suffering.

-If she were wounded or poisoned, it would awaken Mommy's love, which would delay her death temporarily.
+If she were wounded or poisoned, it would awaken Mother's love, which would delay her death temporarily.

 But Mo Bai had no intention of surviving that way.